outscale/cloud-provider-osc/deploy/README.md

 ## Networking

-Node controller is deployed as a daemon set and will need to access [metadata server](https://docs.outscale.com/en/userguide/Accessing-the-Metadata-and-User-Data-of-an-Instance.html) in order to get information about its node (cpu, memory, addresses, hostname).
+Node controller is deployed as a daemon set on control-plane nodes and will need to access [metadata server](https://docs.outscale.com/en/userguide/Accessing-the-Metadata-and-User-Data-of-an-Instance.html) in order to get information about its node (cpu, memory, addresses, hostname).
 To do this, node controller need to be able to access `169.254.169.254/32` through TCP port 80 (http).

 If you want more details about network configuration with OpenShift, check [openshift documentation](https://docs.openshift.com/container-platform/4.10/networking/understanding-networking.html).